Cutie Honey: Cutie Honey Flash

 Toei Animation also produced a shōjo Cutie Honey series, known as Cutie Honey Flash.
 It began broadcasting on TV Asahi on February 15, 1997, and aired until its conclusion on January 31, 1998.
-Employing many of the same animation staff as the recently-finished Sailor Moon Sailor Stars, including Miho Shimagasa, Flash features very similar character designs and fits the more traditional mold of magical girl series.
+Employing many of the same animation staff as the recently finished Sailor Moon Sailor Stars, including Miho Shimagasa, Flash features similar character designs and fits the more traditional mold of magical girl series.
 It uses hand-drawn animation; according to Shimagasa, the use of digitally animated characters on hand-painted backgrounds was planned and tested, but later rejected.

 The series stars Ai Nagano in her debut, as Honey Kisaragi.
+Nagano originally read for Natsuko Aki but was asked to read for Honey instead.

 The series was dubbed and aired in Germany and South Korea.

-The series is unrelated to the previous anime productions, being more of a reimagining of the story.
-All the characters from the original TV series return, with the exception of Junpei, Naojiro, and the staff of Paradise School.
+The series is unrelated to the previous anime productions, being more of a re-imagining of the story.
+Most of the characters from the original TV series return, with the exception of Junpei, Naojiro, and the staff of Paradise School.
 The anime also introduces Misty Honey, a rival and self-proclaimed younger sister of Cutie Honey, whose name was chosen through a contest in Japan.
 Honey has a larger array of transformations as well, including versions of her original forms Hurricane Honey and Cutie Honey.

 An anime film, Cutie Honey Flash: The Movie, was released in July 1997.
 The film takes place between episodes 19 and 20 of the television series.